-Fisheries Act B Faster rebuilds Recreational catch will be reduced proportionately even in fisheries where there have been previous bag limit cuts, size increases and gear restrictions.
-This is because commercial fishers have been overallocated in the fishery and/or deemed excessively.
-Moreover, the Quota Appeals Authority decisions have inflated quotas to unsustainable levels and the practice of dumping may continue.
-Value-based assessments ignore historical issues and Depleted fisheries maybe rebuilt.
-Reduced catching costs.
-Less juvenile mortality.
+Fisheries Act Recreational catch will be reduced proportionately even in fisheries where there have been previous bag limit cuts, size increases and gear restrictions.
+This is because commercial fishers have been overallocated in the fishery and/or deemed excessively Moreover, the Quota Appeals Authority decisions have inflated quotas to unsustainable levels and the practice of dumping may continue.
+Value-based assessments ignore historical issues and in doing so, will potentially create conflict and reduce incentives to conserve. mortality.
 Greater access for non-commercial fishers.
 Fisheries Act Yes Much less certain.
 Under a value-based system, significant risk associated with this option.
 Much more certain.
-If the proposed (MCG and MAG) participation rates criteria dumping may continue.
-MAG) incentives to conserve. instead of the value-based model.
+If the proposed (MCG and MAG) participation rates criteria were implemented instead of the value-based model.